I'm excited to evaluate the best women’s hiking pants of 2019 for you.

 When you’re hiking in relatively wet and rainy conditions, you might want to bring along a pair of rain pants.

-While some rain pants are too stifling for hiking, the Marmot Precip pants (via Amazon) make for an excellent option.
+While some rain pants are too stifling for hiking, the Marmot Precip pants (via REI) make for an excellent option.

 The improved NanoPro coated fabric is more breathable than ever before — ensuring you’ll stay dry and comfortable mile after mile.